cafzal/Portfolio/README.md

 # Portfolio of Cameron Afzal
 Product engineer at Optimatics.
 I develop software for water systems infrastructure optimization and decision support and work with clients on expanding the features and applications of our platform.
+My career focus is on applications of artificial intelligence to complex systems under uncertainty.
   * <b>[Resume](https://github.com/cafzal/Portfolio/blob/master/Cameron%20Afzal%20resume%20A.pdf)</b>
   * [My LinkedIn](https://www.linkedin.com/in/cameron-afzal-26a82a62/)
-  * Focused on applications of artificial intelligence to complex systems under uncertainty.

 ## Machine Learning
  - K means clustering